ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 Germantown Telegraph.
 One of the most ingenious contrivances
 now employed in the manufacture of boots
-and shoes, is that for the sewing of the sole
+and shoes, is that for the sewing of the soles
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:me:batch_me_allagash_ver02:data:sn83009653:00279523994:1862112101:0407/pct:29.225247,52.620177,12.688204,14.073998/!600,600/0/default.jpg"/>
 </td>